Earthbadger/WindowCaptureMod/README.md

     Example `MyGame.win` content:
     `MyGame.exe`

+    The "Capture Core Companion" from TeamGT's EmuVRX project can be used as a simple way to create compatible files for this mod

 5.  **Scan for Games:**
     Run the EmuVR Game Scanner and add the new folder you created and click "Scan Games For EmuVR".
 It will automatically detect your new `.win` files as game cartridges.
 You can now grab them and insert them into any console to start playing!
 ----------------